oceans404/fullstack-polygon-id-vc-gated-dapp/README.md

 # This is a template for creating your own VC Gated Dapp

+This template spins up a dapp that is

+-   ✅ VC Gated with a [Polygon ID KYCAgeCredential](https://oceans404.notion.site/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6?pvs=4)

+-   ✅ RainbowKit Wallet connected

+-   ✅ Reads and writes to a Polygon zkEVM Testnet demo smart contract

+Use this as a base to bootstrap a Polygon hackathon project **FAST** 🏃🏻‍♀️ so you can focus on your dapp's business logic & building the value layer of the internet. 🚀

+Love or hate something about this template?
+Let me know by [tweeting your feedback](https://twitter.com/intent/tweet?text=gm%20Steph%20I'm%20building%20with%20your%20VC%20gated%20Dapp%20template%20%400ceans404%20https%3A%2F%2Fgithub.com%2Foceans404%2Ffullstack-polygon-id-vc-gated-dapp%20%400xPolygon)

+## Getting started with the template

-1. Visit the template repo https://github.com/oceans404/fullstack-polygon-id-vc-gated-dapp/tree/main and click "Use this template" to create a new repo
+0. Visit the template repo https://github.com/oceans404/fullstack-polygon-id-vc-gated-dapp/tree/main and click "Use this template" to create a new repo

+1. Get a KYCAgeCredential Verifiable Credential - [follow instructions here](https://oceans404.notion.site/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6?pvs=4)

 2. Follow server setup instructions